 Consider Automated Investment Services: For those that want a little help, you can consider a robo advisor.
 They come in all shapes and sizes.
 I like Betterment and Wealthfront for those who want a set-it-and-forget-it arrangement.
 Cost is about 25 basis points.
 For those who want more control, M1 Finance is the way to go.
 It lets you create your own mutual fund (they call them Pies).
 It's easy to use, easy to rebalance, and free.

 Empower Review and User’s Guide (Update for 2023)

 Empower is a financial tool that enables you to manage 100% of your finances from a single dashboard.
 Previously called Personal Capital, I've used the app for years.
 In this Empower review and user's guide, I'll walk through all of its features and how to leverage them to help you make the most of your money.

 - Savings Planner

 This article contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 The opinions and views expressed, however, are our own.

-Getting Started with Personal Capital
+Getting Started with Empower

 Linking Your Accounts